Choosing the Best Latex Mattress

 Types of Latex Mattresses

-ILD (Impression Load Deflection)
+ILD (Impression Load Deflection) and Firmness

-Latex mattresses are tested for impression load deflection (or ILD), a rating that measures the softness or firmness of a mattress — or, more specifically, how much pressure is required to indent the mattress by 25%.
-To measure an ILD rating, simply place a metal disk with a 1-foot diameter onto a section of latex that is roughly four inches thick.
+Latex mattresses are tested for impression load deflection (or ILD).
+This rating measures the softness or firmness of a mattress — or, more specifically, how much pressure is required to indent the mattress by 25%.
+To measure an ILD rating, manufacturers simply place a metal disk with a 1-foot diameter onto a section of latex that is roughly four inches thick.

 The ILD rating of a latex mattress will vary by latex type.
 Talalay latex, for instance, usually has a lower ILD rating than Dunlop latex; additionally, natural and organic latex will almost always carry a lower ILD rating than blended and synthetic latex.
 The table below looks at the characteristics of ILD ranges found in most latex mattresses sold today.